 Blue-tongued Lizard Blue Tongued Skink

-Blue Tongue Lizard Description What Do Blue-Tongue Lizards Look Like?
+Blue Tongued Lizard Description What Do Blue-Tongue Lizards Look Like?

 Blue-tongued lizards range in size from 21cm (8in) to 60cm (24in) and weigh 283-510g (10-18oz).
 Their body colours vary by species.
 For example, the Eastern Blue tongue is usually grey with brown stripes across its back and tail.
 While the Shingleback or Stumpy-Tailed lizard is dark brown and has a shorter stumpy tail.
 The blue-tongued lizard has a sacrificial tail.
 If grabbed by its tail, it may shed its to escape.
 The stump heals quickly, and a new, usually shorter, tail regrows in its place.